COBB COMMUNITY IMPACT GRANT

 - To be eligible, your organization must provide services in Cobb County or, if services are provided outside of the County, you must provide services primarily to Cobb County residents.

 Cobb Community Connection (“Connection”) is an easy to use interactive database that allows your non-profit to quickly post volunteer opportunities, financial needs, goods and services needed or those you have to offer to other nonprofits.
-Donors and volunteers will be one click away from finding opportunities and needs based on a variety of criteria they choose.
-A Connection account is a requirement to apply for the 2019 Cobb Community Impact Grants.
-Click here to get your nonprofit’s Connection account started.
-For your convenience, two Connection training sessions have been scheduled immediately following the CCIG training.
+Donors and volunteers will be one click away from finding opportunities and needs based on a variety of criteria they choose (click for getting started instructions).
+A Connection account is a requirement to apply for the Cobb Community Impact Grant, although the 2019 application has closed, please make sure you have an account for 2020 (click for instructions on copying your URL for your CCIG application).

 HISTORY OF THE COBB COMMUNITY IMPACT GRANT